aristanetworks/anta/README.md

 These functions have docstrings.
 The docstrings are used by the script [generate_functions_documentation.py](generate_functions_documentation.py) to generate the functions documentation in markdown format in the directory [documentation](documentation).

+Please refer to the [contribution guide](contributing.md) to get instructions.

 ### [documentation](documentation) directory

 The [documentation](documentation) directory has the tests documentation in markdown format: